 Credit line.
 Currently, we have a credit line with Webster, Flushing, and Mizrahi pursuant to which we are eligible to borrow up to \$32.5 million against assignments of mortgages and other collateral (the "Webster Credit Line"), as described in Item 7.
 Management's Discussion and Analysis of Financial Condition and Results of Operations - "Liquidity and Capital Resources" below.
-As of December 31, 2022, the interest rates under the Webster Credit Line equaled (i) LIBOR plus a premium, which rate aggregated 8.39%, including a 0.5% agency fee, or (ii) a Base Rate (as defined in the Amended and Restated Credit Agreement) plus 2.25% plus a 0.5% agency fee, as chosen by the Company for each drawdown.
+As of December 31, 2023, the interest rates under the Webster Credit Line equaled (i) the Secured Overnight Financing Rate ("SOFR") plus a premium, which rate aggregated 8.96%, including a 0.5% agency fee, or (ii) a Base Rate (as defined in the Amended and Restated Credit Agreement) plus 2.00% plus a 0.5% agency fee, as chosen by the Company for each drawdown.
 (See Note 5 to the financial statements included elsewhere in this Report.)
-As of December 31, 2022 and March 3, 2023, \$24,994,234 and \$22,868,370, respectively, was outstanding under the Webster Credit Line.
-The applicable benchmark has transitioned from LIBOR to SOFR effective January 2, 2023.
-The following table shows our capitalization, including our financing arrangements, and our loan portfolio as of December 31, 2022:
+As of December 31, 2023 and March 4, 2024, \$25,152,338 and \$25,568,012, respectively, was outstanding under the Webster Credit Line.
+The following table shows our capitalization, including our financing arrangements, and our loan portfolio as of December 31, 2023: